bhklab/wCI/README.md

 devtools::install_github("bhklab/mCI", ref="mCI_Chris")
 ```

-3. This is private repository, you will required a a personal access tokens on github.
+3. This is private repository, you will require a personal access token on GitHub.
 Go to the url https://github.com/settings/tokens and login to your account.
-Type a Token description and click on Generate Token.
+Type a token description and click on Generate Token.
 Copy the token text.
 Now in R:
 ```R
 devtools::install_github("bhklab/mCI", ref="mCI_Chris", auth_token = "your access token")
 ```